zhuweiji/ACP-School-Notes/Temasek_Secondary/notes.md

 Lists - `[1,2,3], [1,2,'a'], ['hello','world'], [], [1]`

-Collection of several items \n
+Collection of several items \
 Can be indexed with `[]` \
 Use the functions `.append()` and `.remove()`